 Today was not a banner day for this mom.
-I made the 'Mommy Dearest' lady look like Florence Henderson.
+I made the "Mommy Dearest" lady look like Florence Henderson.
 I scolded.
 I swore.
 I spanked.
 I time-outed.
 I told my kids they were terrible and that they didn't appreciate anything and didn't deserve anything.
 Ouch, I know.

 The kids had off school today, and we know that every normal mother just takes their kids ice skating or does a fun holiday craft, right?
 Well, I'm not a normal mother, sadly.
-Nope, I had promised myself I was going to take my kids out into the world to do good today.
+Nope, I promised myself I was going to take my kids out into the world to do good today.
 We were going to spread some Christmas Cheer to somebody whether or not it killed us.
 I was determined to make people happy today.
 Ha!
-I'm one of those great moms teaching my kids about what the holidays are all about!
+I'm one of those great moms teaching my kids what the holidays are all about!

-Yeah, no, I'm not.
+Yeah, no, it turns out I'm not.

 The tension began in the morning when my 4-year-old didn't want to wear a coat... and it's 25 degrees out.
 I spanked her for not getting her coat and shoes on and not getting in the car when she was told.
 Meantime, the other kids were whining about having to get in a cold car, mumbling about why they have to go anywhere and why they can't just stay in jammies and play iPads.
-The yelling continued down the driveway as I told them we were going to surprise some unsuspecting people today with Christmas Cheer, so put on a happy face!
+The yelling continued down the driveway as I told them we were going to surprise some unsuspecting people today with Christmas Cheer so put on a happy face!
 I didn't really have a plan, but I couldn't tell that to four cranky kids at 9 a.m. on their day off from school.

 We left with as many hot coffees as I could hold and a dozen bagels... and a mocha latte for me that fell on my lap two seconds after I got the kids, bagels and myself into the car.
 Now I'm cursing at myself, and this pea coat I have to wash, and I don't know how to wash shit so that's going to suck.
 Do pea coats even go in the wash?
-I don't know, I'll worry later because I have Christmas Cheer to spread.
+I don't know, I'll worry about it later because I have Christmas Cheer to spread!

-My plan was to drive to a place where they take donations for less fortunate because I see old men with all their belongings sitting on those street benches.
+My plan was to drive to a place where they take donations for less fortunate because I see old men with all their belongings sitting on that street bench.
 Maybe they'd like to have a hot coffee?
 But I get lost navigating one-way streets and couldn't find it.
 I get frustrated when one of the twins says she thinks we're driving in circles.
 The other one asks if they can be done yet with Christmas Cheer.
 I find myself back on the interstate going the wrong way, yelling at the kids in the rear view mirror that they need to shut up while I'm driving or we're going to end up in Columbus if I can't turn around.

-I tell the kids, 'look how cold it is outside!' and 'aren't you glad you have a house, and heat and clothes and food to eat?'
+I tell the kids, "look how cold it is outside!" and "aren't you glad you have a house, and heat and clothes and food to eat?"
 I tell them how terrible it would be to not have a family or a job to keep you busy all day.
-Brayden tells me he likes the sound of that.
+My son tells me he likes the sound of that.
 At this point, at least four of the Christmas Cheer bagels have been eaten.
-I couldn't find a homeless person right now if my life depended on it -- and it does because if anyone has driven with a distracted me, they know that a seatbelt and a prayer are their only bets for living right now.
+I couldn't find a homeless person right now if my life depended on it —and it does because if anyone has driven with a distracted me, they know that a seatbelt and a prayer are their only bets for living right now.